 This recipe may contain peanuts or other nuts and seeds as one of its ingredients.
 Please take the appropriate precautions.

 While you are here I suggest you check out all my other delicious Canadian Recipes.
 Some of the recipes are new while others are well over 50 years old but they all originated in Canada.

 For more great recipes like this one, I suggest you check these recipes out:

 📋 What ingredients do I need

-You will need the following ingredients to make this Queen Elizabeth Cake: Dates, Unsalted Butter, White Sugar, Eggs, Olive Oil, All Purpose Flour, Baking Powder, Baking Soda, Salt, Vanilla Extract, Walnuts Light Brown Sugar, Milk and Shredded Coconut.
+You will need the following ingredients to make this Queen Elizabeth Cake recipe (see recipe card for quantities): Dates, Unsalted Butter, White Sugar, Eggs, Olive Oil, All Purpose Flour, Baking Powder, Baking Soda, Salt, Vanilla Extract, Walnuts Light Brown Sugar, Milk and Shredded Coconut.

 🥣 How do I make Queen Elizabeth Cake

 Pour boiling water over dates and set aside.

 In a mixing bowl, cream butter and sugar, add eggs, then dates including water.
 Add the rest of the ingredients including the walnuts and mix together.